vasconcel/vasconcel/README.md

 ## A Developer's Quest
-I am Gabriel Vasconcelos, a seeker on the path of creation, committed to obtaining my degree in Systems Analysis and Development at UFCA (Federal University of Cariri).
-Guided by the Python language, empowered by the Flask framework, and propelled by the Godot Engine, I believe we all shall embrace the journey of learning and growth.
+I am Gabriel Vasconcelos, a seeker on the path of learning, committed to obtaining my degree in Systems Analysis and Development at UFCA (Federal University of Cariri).
+Guided by the Python language, empowered by the Flask framework, and propelled by the Godot Engine, I believe we all shall embrace the journey of growth and knowledge.

 ## The Way of Python
 Python is my trusted tool, versatile and pragmatic.
 Developing software with Python employs a strategic approach and a knack for adaptability, from scripting mundane tasks to architecting complex systems and functional APIs.
 Its versatility empowers us to tackle real-world challenges with confidence and efficiency, embracing continuous mastery and allowing us to seize opportunities for growth along the way.